un0btanium/sc-server-meshing/public/techs/static_server_meshing.md

 * A single game server is still overloaded with the amount of players/entities, and adding more increases CPU load even more.
 * Using better server hardware isnt a scalable enough option, so we need to make game servers horizontally scalable instead.

-__Solution:__ Static Server Meshing, a first version and intermediate step toward the planned Dynamic Server Meshing implementation, introduces distributed computation/simulation
+__Solution:__ Static Server Meshing a first version of and intermediate step toward the planned Dynamic Server Meshing implementation, introduces distributed computation/simulation (released in Alpha 4.0)

 __Goals:__